ist-dresden/composum-launch/feature/README.md

 All feature modules create feature archives with classifiers oak_tar and oak_mongo.

-- nodesstarter : produces a JAR containing a feature archive produced from a Sling Starter 12 snapshot, that has everything embedded and does not need any network access to start.
+- nodesstarter : produces a JAR containing a feature archive produced from a Sling Starter 12, that has everything embedded and does not need any network access to start.
 It also updates Composum Nodes.
 - composumstarter : like nodesstarter, but contains all public composum modules